Equity Interest Definition

 The total value of Frank’s equity interest is $3,250,000.
 Phrased in terms of a percentage, Frank’s equity interest in all of the businesses is a combined 80%.
 Though Frank does not own a majority percentage of these businesses he has 80% ownership as a total of 3 businesses.

 Frank knows that he, in the event of a disagreement, will not be able to argue control of any business that he does not have approximately 30% of ownership for.
-This is due to the fact that courts tend to rule in the favor of the majority owner, unless they appear to have been neglecting the business.
-Frank can accept this for 2 reasons: he trusts the majority shareholders and sees this as just a risk of doing business.
+This is due to the fact that courts tend to rule in the favor of the majority owner.
+Unless they appear to have been neglecting the business, that is the case.
+Frank can accept this for 2 reasons.
+He trusts the majority shareholders and sees this as just a risk of doing business.
 If Frank could not accept this, he would be wise to only invest in a business with the end result of 30% or more of total shares of stock.